What is a Growth Hacker?

 Growth Hackers can use Coding, Analytics and Digital Marketing methods to achieve growth.
 Their focus is growth and experimentation which allows flexibility and rapid results.

-As a Digital Marketer does, they can use Paid acquisition, sales funnel strategies, content and email marketing, SEO, A/B testing and Viral Marketing methods.
+As a Digital Marketer does, they can use Paid acquisition, Social media, sales funnel strategies, content and email marketing, SEO, A/B testing and Viral Marketing methods.

 As Sean Ellis stated, Growth is the key metric.
 The term ‘North Star’ is usually the most common description for finding the businesses ultimate growth metric.